Skip to main content

 cilium-operator cannot become ready on super nodes?

-cilium-operator uses hostNetwork and configures readiness probes.
-When using hostNetwork on super nodes, probe requests cannot connect, so cilium-operator cannot become ready.
+cilium-operator uses hostNetwork and configures a readiness probe.
+On super nodes, hostNetwork-based probes don't pass, so cilium-operator never reports ready.

-cilium-agent connecting to apiserver reports operation not permitted error?
+cilium-agent reports operation not permitted connecting to apiserver?

-Therefore, the recommendation is not to configure k8sServiceHost with the apiserver's CLB address, but to use the cluster's 169.254.x.x apiserver address (kubectl get ep kubernetes -n default -o jsonpath='{.subsets[0].addresses[0].ip}').
-This address is also a VIP, but it will not be intercepted and forwarded by Cilium, and it will never change after the cluster is created, so it can be safely used as the k8sServiceHost configuration.
-If you want to use a more recognizable domain name configuration, you can also resolve the domain name to this address and then configure it to k8sServiceHost.
+So the recommendation is: do not configure k8sServiceHost with the apiserver's CLB address.
+Use the cluster's 169.254.x.x apiserver address instead (kubectl get ep kubernetes -n default -o jsonpath='{.subsets[0].addresses[0].ip}') — this is also a VIP, but cilium does not intercept and forward it, and it doesn't change once the cluster is created.
+For a more readable form, you can resolve a domain to this address and configure that domain in k8sServiceHost.